Monarch butterfly: Eastern and midwestern monarch populations

-A 2016 publication attributed the previous decade's 90% decline in overwintering numbers of the eastern monarch population to the loss of breeding habitat and milkweed.
-The publication's authors stated that an 11%–57% probability existed that this population will go almost extinct over the next 20 years.
+A 2016 study attributed the previous decade's 90% decline in overwintering numbers of the eastern monarch population primarily to the loss of breeding habitat and milkweed.
+The publication's authors stated that an 11%–57% probability existed that this population will become "quasi-extinct" over the next 20 years (i.e. unable to sustain a stable population).
+Other threats identified in the study include climate change, insecticides, and disease.

-Chip Taylor, the director of Monarch Watch at the University of Kansas, has stated that the Midwest milkweed habitat "is virtually gone" with 120–150 million acres lost.
-To help fight this problem, Monarch Watch encourages the planting of "Monarch Waystations".
+Chip Taylor, the director of Monarch Watch at the University of Kansas, stated in 2013 that the Midwest milkweed habitat "is virtually gone" with 120–150 million acres lost.
+However, he predicted in 2024 that in the immediate future and perhaps into the next two decades, the eastern monarch butterfly population will be relatively stable because it is not presently on a continuous downward trend as it was from 2000-2006.
+To help fight the population decline, Monarch Watch encourages the planting of "Monarch Waystations".

 Habitat loss due to herbicide use and genetically modified crops

 Declines in milkweed abundance and monarch populations between 1999 and 2010 are correlated with the adoption of herbicide-tolerant genetically modified (GM) corn and soybeans, which now constitute 89% and 94% of these crops, respectively, in the U.S. GM corn and soybeans are resistant to the effect of the herbicide glyphosate.
 Some conservationists attribute the disappearance of milkweed to agricultural practices in the Midwest, where GM seeds are bred to resist herbicides that farmers use to kill unwanted plants that grow near their rows of food crops.

 In 2015, the Natural Resources Defense Council filed a suit against the United States Environmental Protection Agency (EPA).
 The Council argued that the agency ignored warnings about the dangers of glyphosate usage for monarchs.
 However, a 2018 study has suggested that the decline in milkweed predates the arrival of GM crops.